supgeek-rod/jekyll-theme-github-like/_posts/2022-07-31-text-and-typography.markdown

 ---
 layout: post
-categories: 主题
+categories: jekyll
-tags: 排版 typography
+tags: text typography
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.